-- a.
-In order to ensure that employees are focused on their central mission of performing satisfactorily in the area of teaching methods, instruction and delivery of other services, employees who receive a Notice of Unsatisfactory Service or "below standard" evaluations shall be deemed ineligible for service or entitlement to the following during the following school year: - Voluntary bargain unit member-initiated transfers including employee-initiated transfers for employees time reported from central or regional locations and Early Education Centers. - 2.
-Mentor Service (See also Article XXVI, Section 4.0) - 3.
-Coordinator, dean or department chair positions - 4.
-Summer session and/or intersession - 5.
-Permissive leaves - 6.
-Exchange of track assignments or exchange days - Auxiliary periods and other auxiliary services involving extra-pay for extra work, but excluding coaching and activity assignments - 13.0 Suspension or Reassignment Due to Mental Incompetence: The District shall, in cases of employee incompetence caused by mental illness, follow the appropriate statutory procedures.
-Disputes concerning such matters are not subject to the grievance procedures of Article V. - 14.0 Arrest Procedures: Whenever an employee is to be arrested at the school site, the site administrator shall request the police to conduct the arrest at a time and place least visible to the students and staff.
+a.
+In order to ensure that employees are focused on their central mission of performing satisfactorily in the area of teaching methods, instruction and delivery of other services, employees who receive a Notice of Unsatisfactory Service or "below standard" evaluations shall be deemed ineligible for service or entitlement to the following during the following school year:

+- Voluntary bargain unit member-initiated transfers including employee-initiated transfers for employees time reported from central or regional locations and Early Education Centers; - (ii) Mentor Service (See also Article XXVI, Section 4.0); - (iii) Coordinator, dean or department chair positions; - (iv) Summer session and/or intersession; - (v) Permissive leaves; - (vi) Exchange of track assignments or exchange days; or - (vii) Auxiliary periods and other auxiliary services involving extra-pay for extra work, but excluding coaching and activity assignments.

+6.0 Suspension or Reassignment Due to Mental Incompetence: The District shall, in cases of employee incompetence caused by mental illness, follow the appropriate statutory procedures.
+Disputes concerning such matters are not subject to the grievance procedures of Article V.

+7.0 Arrest Procedures: Whenever an employee is to be arrested at the school site, the site administrator shall request the police to conduct the arrest at a time and place least visible to the students and staff.

+8.0 Procedures Relating to Alleged Child Abuse: When a charge of child abuse is made against an employee and results in the filing of an official Suspected Child Abuse Report, the following procedures are applicable:

+ARTICLE X-A - Discipline

-- 15.0 Procedures Relating to Alleged Child Abuse: When a charge of child abuse is made against an employee and results in the filing of an official Suspected Child Abuse Report, the following procedures are applicable: - a.
-As soon as the employee is notified of the charge, the alleged victim of the abuse shall be removed from the accused employee's Article X Evaluation and Discipline class and reassigned to the same type of class, if available, pending completion of the resulting investigation(s).
+a.
+As soon as the employee is notified of the charge, the alleged victim of the abuse shall be removed from the accused employee's class and reassigned to the same type of class, if available, pending completion of the resulting investigation(s).